 Renting meeting space at WSU Everett

-For catering needs, WSU Everett has had success with:
+For catering and rental equipment needs, WSU Everett has had success with:

 See more images of the types of rooms available by clicking the images below:

 Please register for Rave Emergency Alerts.
 These alerts cover emergency situations at Everett Community College (EvCC).
 The Everett University Center (EUC) is located on the EvCC campus, so these alerts apply to all EUC partners.
 Click ‘Register’ in the upper-right quadrant.
 An online identification from WSU or EvCC is not required.